arianniakan/pentago/README.md

 icludes graphics and use from graphics.h the main file is called pentago.cpp

-the functions i wrote and used in this are in functions.c and the header is functions.h
+the functions i wrote and used in this are in functions.cpp and the header is functions.h